guidomb/ios-scripts/README.md

 This scripts assume that you are using `xcodebuild` to build the project.

-**NOTE**: Because of [this](https://github.com/Carthage/Carthage/pull/605) issue in Carthage that hasn't been merged yet we need to use a custom build of Carthage.
-Also because of [this](https://github.com/Carthage/Carthage/pull/583) issue you need to add your `.p12` in `script/certificates` in your project to be able to sign the `.framework`.

 ## Installation

 To install the scripts into any iOS project you just need to run the install script (no pound intended :wink:)